fetchrobotics/docs/source/computer.rst

     >sudo service robot start

-Since the roscore runs independently of the drivers, the drivers can be restarted without having to restart remote instances of RVIZ or similar ROS tools.
+Since the roscore runs independently of the drivers, the drivers can be restarted without having to restart remote instances of RViz or similar ROS tools.
 Note that this also means the parameter server will not be reset when restarting the drivers, and so a roscore restart may be required if the parameter server has been corrupted by a user script.